-- a) Single household units and side by side multi-unit dwellings where the external wall is less than 1.0 m from the relevant boundary, and - b) Any other multi-unit dwellings where the external wall is less than 5.0 m from the relevant boundary, except that windows more than 1.0 m from the relevant boundary need not be fire rated.
+a) Single household units and attached side by side dwellings and outbuildings where the external wall is less than 1.0 m and less than 90° from the relevant boundary.
+The wall shall be fire rated to protect from both directions, and b) Any other multi-unit dwellings where the external wall is less than 5.0 m from the relevant boundary, except that windows more than 1.0 m from the relevant boundary need not be fire rated.